 ROBOTIC SCREW-PRESS GLUING

 In timber construction it is generally acknowledged that there is limited automation of additive production steps, such as joining and connecting wooden components into large assemblies.
-Industrial robots can play a key role in these spatially complex fabrication operations, as they not only have the necessary flexibility but can also arrange components with high spatial precision.
-Researchers at the ETH Zurich have been working on this topic for several years.
+Industrial robots can play a key role in these spatially complex fabrication operations, as they not only have the necessary flexibility, but can also arrange components with high spatial precision.
+Research at the ETH Zurich has been devoted to this topic for several years.
 Initially, wooden beams were robotically joined and nailed, which contributes to a smooth fabrication process, but poses major challenges for structural analysis.
 In parallel, bonded joints with epoxy adhesives have been investigated, but this still requires manual injection of the adhesive and sealing of the joint.

 A similar method is currently being developed by TS3 engineers in Switzerland.
 This achieves flexible bonding of CLT panels by means of pressure-free and jointfilling adhesive systems that bond the CLT panels on-site.
 However, due to the required joint thickness, this construction method requires particularly large quantities of adhesive and additionally depends on manual work.
 In order to achieve the required pressure for bonding with small joint dimensions, several different processes and pressure devices are known to achieve the required pressures for bonding with small joint dimensions.
 Screw press bonding is the only way to work without form-restricting pressing machines, but its potential in digital fabrication has not yet been explored and brought into alignment with building codes.